Temporary Amendments to PTO Policy and Holiday Schedule

 Three new COVID-19 floating holidays* have been granted to all full-time staff members who are eligible for floating holidays and who are employed as of the effective date of November 23, 2020.

-Part-time exempt and non-exempt benefits eligible staff members will receive a lump sum payment of $300 in mid-December 2020.
-This is considered an advance payment for you to take up to three unpaid days from November 23, 2020 through June 30, 2021, but please note that you are not required to take the time off.
+Part-time exempt and non-exempt benefits eligible staff members received a lump sum payment of $300 in mid-December 2020.
+This is considered an advance payment for you to take up to three unpaid days from November 23, 2020 through December 31, 2021, but please note that you are not required to take the time off.
 Work with your supervisor if you wish to schedule the time off.

 *These floating holidays can be used for any purpose and are not related to a positive COVID-19 diagnosis.
 The name references that these additional days have been granted in response to the pandemic to provide a one-time boost to available time-off for eligible employees.